Node Exporter Setup

 When setting up a Prometheus Node Exporter, we will create a new system user specifically to run the Node Exporter service.
 Running services as a system user with minimal privileges is a typical security best practice.
 It limits the potential damage if the service is somehow compromised.
 For example, the Node Exporter user won't be able to write to most directories on the system or execute commands as other users.
 We will use the system's user creation tool:

-• --no-create-home: By default, the user tool will create a home directory for each new user.
+: By default, the user tool will create a home directory for each new user.
 This flag prevents that from happening, as we do not need different user directories if ye do not set the user up with a login.
 The option is typically used for users that are only meant to run a specific service and don't need a home directory.
-In this case, I'm naming the user node-exporter-worker to differentiate the service between the user, often using the exact name of the program.
-Feel free to come up with your name, but remember that you must change future commands.
+In this case, I'm naming the usernode-exporter-worker

 sudo adduser --system node-exporter-worker --group --no-create-home